who we are

 Musician and tax expert, Dawn began her musical career as a flute player.
 Dawn joined the group with over 14 years of experience playing handbells with her church ensemble – the John Wesley Handbells.
 Dawn is versatile in ringing both treble and bass parts.
 Outside of handbells, Dawn spends time with her family knitting, reading, and spoiling her grand kids.

-Sandy Lockmeyer
+Sandy Greeb

 Founding Member and Music Librarian